Photo: Privatna arhiva

 Still, we know that Hollywood adaptations never happen without a bonus serving of fiction.
 We also know that the adventures of (mostly) fictional characters don’t often have much to do with reality.
 After all, what kind of secret agent flaunts his wealth and luxury, making himself an easy target and gambling with his life?
 Doesn’t it make more sense that he lives a quiet, private existence the kind we would expect from a secret agent?

-Photo: Wikipedia / Boris Popov - younger days of Boris Popov
+Photo: Wikipedia / Dusan Popov - younger days of Popov

 This quirk is exactly what makes the story about Bond so authentic.
 Fleming found inspiration for it in real life, from the life and work of a gentleman he knew personally.
 James Bond became the spit and image of one of the most famous global secret agents who went by the name of Popov, Dusan Popov.